-Bryan [1984] has analysed the consequences of this distorted physics.
-Free waves have a slower phase speed, their meridional structure is slightly modified, and the growth rate of baroclinically unstable waves is reduced but there is a wider range of instability.
-This technique is efficient for searching an equilibrium state in coarse resolution models.
-However its application is not suitable for many oceanic problems : it cannot be used for transient or time evolving problems (in particular, it is very questionable to keep this technique when using a seasonal cycle in the forcing fields), and it cannot be used in highresolution models where baroclinically unstable processes are important.
-Moreover, the vertical variation of $\Delta \tilde{t}$ implies that the heat and salt contents are no more conserved due to the vertical coupling of the ocean level through both advection and diffusion.
+Bryan [1984] has examined the consequences of this distorted physics.
+Free waves have a slower phase speed, their meridional structure is slightly modified, and the growth rate of baroclinically unstable waves is reduced but with a wider range of instability.
+This technique is efficient for searching for an equilibrium state in coarse resolution models.
+However its application is not suitable for many oceanic problems: it cannot be used for transient or time evolving problems (in particular, it is very questionable to use this technique when there is a seasonal cycle in the forcing fields), and it cannot be used in high-resolution models where baroclinically unstable processes are important.
+Moreover, the vertical variation of $\widetilde{\Delta t}$ implies that the heat and salt contents are no longer conserved due to the vertical coupling of the ocean level through both advection and diffusion.

-10.6 Model optimisation, Control Print and Benchmark
+10.6 Model Optimisation, Control Print and Benchmark